k5iogura/vinosyp/README.md

 - darkflow execute Region layer of yolov2.cfg on python(Cython) without tensorflow.
 - OpenVINO execute Region layer on NCS.

+### About difference btn C++ and Python
+- OpenVINO uses python-opencv on the other hand darknet uses C++ opencv.
+So image resizing result is difference.

 Therefore postscript codes are difference.
 Attempt bellow,

 ```